Johvu/Instruments/README.md

 # Instruments

-Plugin which plays musics whit spesific item whit diffrent sounds
+Plugin which convert's nbt in to spesific instrument and plays musics with spesific item with diffrent sounds

 Requirements: Noteblockapi